shellord/shellord/README.md

 ## 🧑‍💻 About me
 - 🔭 I’m currently working on a social media app
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning best developer practices
 - 📫 How to reach me: saheenshoukath@gmail.com